amolchavan777/AppDependencyModelerMaven_FULL/README.md

 1. Run `mvn clean compile exec:java -Dexec.mainClass="com.modeler.app.Main"`.
 2. Review the list of normalized claims printed to the console.
 3. After several iterations the final dependency graph is shown.
-4. Two visualization files are produced in the `output/` directory.
+4. Three visualization files are produced in the `output/` directory.

 ---